jeyzey/appbasky/README.md

 <img align="right" height="250" width="250" src="media/scale.png" alt="AppBasky-deploy">
 AppBasky handles everything from critical production, configuration, load balancing, failovers, logging, security, and more.
 You don’t need to worry about the website surges and managing underlying infrastructure. </br></br>AppBasky's autoscaling feature allows your application to instantly scale up or down as needed, your don't need to worry about application performance or crashing due to platform capacity. </br></br>Engineers and developers can focus on building great applications without thinking the overhead management.</br></br>

-## Familiar Languages and Tools
+## Development Languages
 Build your applications on your way!
 AppBasky's flexibility gives developers the freedom of choice.
-Build your applications with your favorite tools, languages, databases and services that work best for your application, team and business.
+AppBasky ensure that the latest language versions, language frameworks and other language features are patched and fully supported.

 * Python
-* C#
+* Node
 * PHP
-* Node.js
+* Ruby
 * Java
+* Scala
+* Go
+* Clojure

+Build your applications with your favorite tools, languages, databases and services that work best for your application, team and business.

 ## Maximize Productivity